-- Before you begin reading, identify your purpose for reading.
+- 2. Before you begin reading, identify your purpose for reading.
 What do you need to learn from this reading?
-This will determine how you approach the reading material. - Use questions to guide your reading.
+This will determine how you approach the reading material. - 3.
+Use questions to guide your reading.
 In the next sections of this module, you will learn a strategy called SQ3R that can guide you through the process of using questions to guide your reading. - 4.
 Develop a system for identifying important information and taking notes.
 You have already explored systems for online information management.
 Consider how you will mark key learnings in the texts that you read, and organize this information in a form where you can easily access it again.

-Click the Next arrow to explore reading strategies in more detail.
+Move on to the next section to explore reading strategies in more detail.